PRO-2684/gadgets/GM_config/README.md

 - `prop`: The id of the config item accessed/modified.
 - `before`: The value of the config item before the operation.
 - `after`: The value of the config item after the operation.
-- `remote`: Indicating whether this modification is caused by the script instance in another tab.
-Always `false` for `get` event.
+- `remote`: Indicating whether this modification is caused by other script instances.
+Always `false` for `get` event (cannot detect other instances' accesses).

 This feature is often used to update your script dynamically when config is modified.
 In this lib, auto-updating menu is implemented by this feature.